scikit-learn/enhancement_proposals/slep023/proposal.rst

 hooks contain all the available information provided by the estimator about the state of the fitting process at this task:

-- "data": a dictionary containing the training and validation data.
+- "X": the training data.

+- "y": the training target.

-- "metadata": a dictionary containing training and validation metadata, e.g. sample weights.
+- "metadata": a dictionary containing training and validation metadata, e.g. sample weights, `X_val`, `y_val`, etc.

 - "fitted_estimator": an estimator instance that is ready to predict, transform, etc. as if `fit` stopped at the end of this task.

-Note that some estimators may not be able to provide all of these information for every task.
-That list is likely to be extended in the future so callbacks hooks should be tolerant to missing keys.
+Note that some estimators may not be able to provide values for all of these keys for every task.

 Auto-propagated callbacks must implement a small extension of this protocol: